-The 2019 AIC course is now open for applications.
+The 2019 AIC course is now full.
 This year there are 2 course streams offered; the first is the full AIC which offers a comprehensive introduction to mountaineering - this course is described in detail below.
 The second option is a snowcraft only course teaching basic ice axe and crampon skills - this course will run on the Snow 1 dates set below.

 Rock Intro.
 This will be a half-day session run in the clubrooms where we practice basic knots, harness use and belaying.

 Rock Practical.
 This is a practical day session run at Titahi Bay in Wellington.
 Here we will practice basic rock climbing skills, abseiling and belaying.

 Snow 1.
 This is a practical weekend run on the Whakapapa ski field on Mt Ruapehu.
 The weekend covers basic snowcraft skills such as the use of ice axe and crampons, and how to self-arrest.

 Snow 2.
 This is a practical 3-day weekend run on the Whakapapa ski field on Mt Ruapehu.
 The weekend introduces roped climbing on snow and alpine rock on steeper terrain.
 We will also cover the use of an avalanche transceiver and spend time consolidating basic skills by spending time moving around the mountain.